Ashkelon National Park: Archaeology

-In 1815, Lady Hester Stanhope's expedition to Ashkelon constituted the first modern archaeological excavation in Palestine.
-Using a medieval Italian manuscript as her guide, she persuaded the Ottoman authorities to allow her to excavate the site in search of a large hoard of gold coins allegedly buried under the ruins of the Ashkelon mosque.
+In 1815, Lady Hester Stanhope's expedition to Ascalon constituted the first modern archaeological excavation in Palestine.
+Using a medieval Italian manuscript as her guide, she persuaded the Ottoman authorities to allow her to excavate the site in search of a large hoard of gold coins allegedly buried under the ruins of the Ascalon mosque.
 The governor of Jaffa, Abu Nabbut (Father of the Cudgel) was ordered to accompany her.
 On the second day of digging, the lower foundation walls of the mosque were discovered at a depth of three or four feet, along with fragments of marble pillars, a Corinthian capital, a faience vessel, and two small pottery phials.
 Further exploration revealed several distinct phases in the history of the structure, leading to the conclusion that the site had originally been a pagan temple converted into a church and then a mosque.
 Stanhope's main find was a seven-foot headless marble statue, which was smashed and thrown into the sea.

-In 1921, the British School of Archaeology in Jerusalem began excavations at Ashkelon, focusing on the same columns and semi-circular wall explored by Lady Hester.
+In 1921, the British School of Archaeology in Jerusalem began excavations at Ascalon, focusing on the same columns and semi-circular wall explored by Lady Hester.
 They dated the earliest structure, featuring Corinthian columns and a row of pedestals, to Herod.
 The foot and arm of a colossal marble statue were found at this level.
 The British excavators identified the structure as a municipal council hall.

+In 1948, the Palestinian village of Al-Jura (population 2,420) was ethnically cleansed in Operation Yoav and the land later incorporated into the park.

 In 1985, Harvard University archaeologist Lawrence Stager led an excavation of the seaport.
 Beginning in 2007, excavation projects have focused on the Early Iron and Late Bronze Age phases in Grid 38, the only area with a sequence that traces all periods, from Early Bronze through the Islamic and Crusader eras.
-This area also provides a complete record of Philistine occupation, from their arrival in the early 12th century BC to the destruction of Ashkelon by Nebuchadnezzar in 604 BC.
+This area also provides a complete record of Philistine occupation, from their arrival in the early 12th century BC to the destruction of Ascalon by Nebuchadnezzar in 604 BC.

 In 2007, ground penetrating radar (GPR) was used to find remains of the Islamic ramparts and a major basilica in the Roman Forum.
 In 2009, GPR and probes were used in combination to study the city's medieval fortifications.

 Excavations have revealed the largest known dog cemetery in the ancient world.

 In May 2021, archaeologists from the Israel Antiquities Authority led by Dr. Rachel Bar Nathan have announced the discovery of remains of a 2,000-year-old Roman basilica complex- dates to the reign of Herod the Great.
 The building was contained 3 sections -a central hall and two side parts.
 According to the excavators, big marble columns and capitals surrounded the main hall imported from Asia Minor in merchant ship.
 Remains of column capitals with plant motifs, some bearing an eagle were the symbol of the Roman Empire.